 The Bridal Veils Falls owe their presence to the Lake Serene.
 That is their origin.
 The huge drop of 100 feet causes some serious misting and spray, so be ready to get wet.
-When you get there and have a picnic with your kids, you will see why this is ranked as one of the best waterfall hikes near Seattle.
+When you get there and have a picnic with your kids, you will see why this is ranked as one of the as a good family trail around Seattle.

 To get to the starting area, you will have to use I5 Highway 2.
 The waterfall is located approximately 1.25 miles from Seattle.

 It is best to get there early as the Bridal Veils Trail has become quite popular with many families.
 Thus, in summer and spring, there are more people for family hiking.

 You will be required to pay for parking, which is not very different from the other watered trails in Seattle.

 The most endearing thing about the hike to the Sol Duc Falls is that you get to see old cabins along the trail.
 It is a short hike, with a difficulty rating of easy, good for kids but pets, leashed or otherwise are not allowed.

 The distance is 1.6 miles.
 You will start hiking as you come to the Sol Duc road end.
 It proceeds to a nice level path that passes under huge trees.
 There are streams, birdlife and many insects for your kids to admire.